bbc/accessibility-news-and-you/accessibility-and-testing-with-jaws.md

 Jaws is a screen reader for **PC** desktop devices.

-Jaws should be tested with **Internet Explorer 11**.
+Jaws should be tested with **Chrome**.
 Test using an actual device if possible.

 ## What should I test?
 0. Test the feature by reading every element.